teambit/docs/old_docs/cli.md

 **Compare all modified components to their model version**

-Runs `diff` for all components in local Collection.
-Comparing local state in the working tree to the component objets in the Collection.
+Runs `diff` for all components in local scope.
+Comparing local state in the working tree to the component objets in the scope.

 ```shell
 bit diff